Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: Entropy change for a first-order FM-PM transition induced by giant an Hove singularity: the case of fcc lattice

 together with $x_{\rm FM} + x_{\rm PM} = 1$.
 Then any extensive quantity is just a corresponding phase-weighted average.
 For example, total magnetization and entropy then are

 where $m_{\rm FM,PM}$~($S_{\rm FM,PM}$) is the phase magnetization~(entropy) for both phases involved in~PS.

-Fig.~\ref{fig:T_vs_S.gallery} shows the temperature dependence of total $m$ and $\Delta S$~(see Eqs.~(\ref{eq:m_x})~and~(\ref{eq:S_x})) for the case $U = 1.0$ at various band fillings from the interval of PS existence $[0.50,0.63]$~(these values are shown by horizontal lines on $T-n$ phase diagram, see Fig.~\ref{fig:T_vs_n}).
-To illustrate the effect of PS on $m$ and $\Delta S$ in~Fig.~\ref{fig:T_vs_S.gallery} the temperature dependence of these quantities is also calculated within the assumption that the system is single-phase.
+Figure~\ref{fig:T_vs_S.gallery} shows the temperature dependence of total $m$ and $\Delta S$, see~Eqs.~(\ref{eq:m_x})~and~(\ref{eq:S_x}), for the case $U = 3t$ at various band fillings from the interval of PS existence $[0.50,0.63]$~(these values are shown by horizontal lines on $T-n$ phase diagram, see Fig.~\ref{fig:T_vs_n}).
+To illustrate the PS effect on $m$ and $\Delta S$ in~Fig.~\ref{fig:T_vs_S.gallery} the temperature dependence of these quantities is also calculated within the assumption that the system is a single-phase one.

+To clarify our results we convert them into commonly used units choosing reasonable value for the nearest neighbor hopping integral $t = 0.5$~eV, so $U = 1.5$~eV, $T_{\rm TCP}\sim 0.04\cdot3t\sim 700$~K, $h = 3\cdot10^{-4}t$ corresponds to magnetic field $H = h/\mu_{\rm B}=26$~kOe ($\mu_{\rm B} = 5.8\cdot10^{-9}$~eV/Oe).
+To make it more accessible and convincing for experimental audience in~Fig.~\ref{fig:T_vs_S.gallery} we show $\Delta S$ in units of J/mol/K and, for the chosen $t$ value, temperature in units of K. (However, it is known that HFA approximation substantially overestimates critical temperature values~\cite{Moriya}.)
+Let us note, that numbers obtained have reasonable values.

 The temperature behavior of $m$ and $\Delta S$ dramatically depends on~$n$~value.
 There is substantial effect of PS on $m$ temperature dependence: at the $T = T_{\rm PS} (n, 0)$ $m$ dependence exhibit a valuable kink.
-The height of $m(T)$ kink decreases when $n$ increases towards~$n^\ast$.
-For the calculation not accounting PS formation, no kinks in $m(T)$ dependence is found, instead there is pyromagnetic behavior, which is an artifact of inconsistent treatment.
+The height of $m(T)$ kink decreases when $n$ increases towards~$n^\ast_0$.
+For the calculation not taking into account PS formation, $m(T)$ dependence has no kinks, instead there is pyromagnetic behavior, which is an artifact of~an~inconsistent treatment.
 When $T$ approaches finite-field PS boundary $T_{\rm PS}(n, h) $ with $ n <n^\ast_0$ $\Delta S $ has a sharp peak and is positive (inverse MCE).
-With further increase in temperature in a narrow interval $[T_{\rm PS} (n, h), T_{\rm PS} (n, 0)]$ $\Delta S$ is almost linearly dependent on temperature, rapidly changing from positive peak to moderate negative value.
-With a further increase in $T$, a typical negative peak for the second-kind transition with $\Delta S < 0$ at $T = T_{\rm C}$ takes place.
+With further increase in temperature in a narrow interval $[T_{\rm PS} (n, h), T_{\rm PS} (n, 0)]$ $\Delta S$ is almost linearly dependent on temperature, rapidly changing from~positive value at the top of the peak to~moderate negative value.
+With a further increase in $T$, a typical negative peak for the second-kind transition with $\Delta S < 0$ at $T = T^{\rm SOPT}_{\rm C}$ takes place.

-For $n> n^\ast_0$ there is a weak feature (kink) of the dependence $\Delta S$ associated with leaving the region of the phase separation, which height increases as $n$ approaches $n^\ast_0$, but there is no second-order transition.
+For $n> n^\ast_0$ there is a weak feature (kink) of the dependence $\Delta S$ associated with leaving the PS region. $\Delta S$ peak height increases as $n$ approaches $n^\ast_0$, but there is no second-order transition.